 Home Testing Kits

-The Home Testing kits option of our testing services has now come to an end.
-Please see below for your local testing services, or call 0845 3 30 30 30 for more information.
+The Home Testing kits service has now come to an end.
+Please see below for your local testing services, or call 0345 3 30 30 30 for more information.

 Testing at your local GUM clinic

 If getting into central Manchester is a bit of a struggle, or you’d prefer to access full sexual health screening, then please click here for details of your local GUM clinic within Greater Manchester.

 You should also go to your GUM clinic if you’re experiencing any symptoms.